dsbconsulting/passport-ldapjs/README.md

 #### Configure Strategy

 The strategy requires a `verify` callback which accepts a user `profile` entry from the directory, and then calls the `done` callback supplying a `user`.
+If `domain` is supplied, the credentials to be used for binding to the LDAP server will have the `DOMAIN\userName` format.
+Otherwise, a DN will be used.

     var LdapStrategy = require('passport-ldapjs').Strategy;